 Teaches the hymns of Zion and other music appropriate to College Devotionals and Sacrament meetings.
 Doctrine in the hymns is discussed and highlighted.
 Memorization of some hymns is expected.
 Participants need not have a solo voice but should be able to stay on pitch and want to sing.

 REL 121 Book of Mormon I (2)

+Day: TBA

+Ngt: TBA

+Prerequisites: None

-Studies Book of Mormon history and teachings from 1 Nephi through Alma 29.
+Studies Book of f Mormon history and teachings from 1 Nephi through Alma 29.